Counselling sessions

 -

-Your first counselling session will be an opportunity for you to tell me more about yourself and what is going on for you at the moment.
-We will then look at how you would like to use your counselling sessions and what you hope to gain from therapy.
+Your first counselling session will be an opportunity for you to tell me more about yourself and what is feeling difficult at the moment.
+We will then start to look at how you would like to use your counselling sessions and what you hope to gain from therapy.

 -